mcolyer/hacklet/README.md

 A library, written in Ruby, for controlling the [Modlet] (smart) outlet.

-If you haven't heard of the Modlet before, it's a smart outlet cover which allows you to convert any outlet into your house into a smart outlet.
+If you haven't heard of the Modlet before, it's a smart outlet cover which allows you to convert any outlet in your house into a smart outlet.
 This means that you can control whether a plug is on or off and you can also determine how much energy it's using with a sampling frequency of 10 seconds.